-We have players from all walks of life and backgrounds, various age groups (students to seniors), and skill levels.
+We have players from all walks of life, age groups (students to seniors), and abilities.
+The club’s current mix of players is charted below.

-Our main restriction is that you need to be 14 years and over, and have some badminton experience.
-The club is not suitable for those who want to learn how to play.
-Players younger than 16 will also need to be accompanied by an adult to and from the venue.
+You need to be 14 years and over.
+Minors need to be accompanied by an adult to and from the venue.

 Find Your Level

-Our player standards definitions can be used to help you fill out our sign up form.
+If you are filling our sign up form, the descriptions below can help you select the correct grade.
 Players will often find they fit somewhere in between two categories.
 If in doubt, assume the lower category.

 Your standard is used to determine what matches you are assigned.
 You may also be placed in games of higher or lower standard during any session depending on the player pool.